lida0804l/Motion_deblur.github.io/README.md

    <br>
 </p>

+# Implementation
+To have understand the concept of motion deblur, we need to understand the factors affecting formation of image. <br>
-# Image acquisition of static object
+**Image acquisition of static object**

 <p align="center">
    <br>